-During the reporting period, the functions, powers and delegations of Remuneration and Nomination Committee were absorbed by the Board effective 23 December 2016.
+The functions, powers and delegations of Remuneration and Nomination Committee were absorbed by the Board effective 23 December 2016.
 On and from 23 December 2016 the Board has exercised those functions, powers and delegations of the Committee in accordance with the Remuneration and Nominations Charter.
-The members of the Remuneration and Nomination Committee until disbanded are set out in the table below: